tahaHichri/GDGDevFest16workshop/README.md

 GDG DevFest Bizerte 2016 Event.

 <i>A software written based on a GPL licensed component.
-The work based on it must be released as open source.</i>
+The work based off of it must be released as open source.</i>